photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     If you're running out of memory - or other system resources - while indexing, try reducing the [number of workers](https://docs.photoprism.app/getting-started/config-options/) by setting
     `PHOTOPRISM_WORKERS` to a reasonably small value in `docker-compose.yml` (depending on the performance of the server).
-    Also make sure your server has at least 4 GB of [swap](https://opensource.com/article/18/9/swap-space-linux-systems) configured so that indexing doesn't cause restarts when there are memory usage spikes.
+    Also, ensure that your server has [at least 4 GB of swap](troubleshooting/docker.md#adding-swap) configured so that indexing doesn't cause restarts when there are memory usage spikes.
 Especially the conversion of RAW images and the transcoding of videos are very demanding.
 As a measure of last resort, you may disable using TensorFlow for image classification and facial recognition.

 !!! example ""
     **Back us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism).**